LucasHo17/penPredict/README.md

 ### Backend Setup

-1. Navigate to the backend directory: cd backend2.
-Create and activate a virtual environment (if not already created):h
+1. Navigate to the backend directory: cd backend

+Create and activate a virtual environment (if not already created):
 # Windows
 python -m venv ../venv
 ../venv\Scripts\Activate.ps1